unicef/publicgoods-toolkit/community.md

 option in some cases.
 GitHub recently launched [GitHub Sponsors](https://github.com/sponsors) to let individuals and companies donate directly to GitHub hosted open source projects.
-And there are surely other options we haven’t come across or considered here.
+And there are surely other options we haven't come across or considered here.

 Lastly, charging for use might be an option as well.
 For example, the